-Use of Images and Information Information published on the websites/social Information about specific events or meetings networking sites must never include personal e.g. coaching sessions must not be distributed information that could identify a child or young to any individuals other than to those directly person e.g. home address, email address, concerned telephone number of a child or young person. • Where an event or game will be streamed live All contact must be directed to the club appropriate consent will be sought from the Children and young people must never be players and/or their parents/carers portrayed in a demeaning, tasteless or a • Photographs of children and young people provocative manner. attending games as spectators may be used Children and young people should never be by the club for commercial purposes as portrayed in a state of partial undress specified in the terms and conditions for ticket purchase STORAGE AND RET STORAGE AND RETENTION OF IMAGES
+Use of Images and Information

+- Information published on the websites/social networking sites must never include personal information that could identify a child or young person e.g. home address, email address, telephone number of a child or young person.
+All contact must be directed to the club - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner. - Children and young people should never be portrayed in a state of partial undress